 The White House Hotel | Biloxi

 —a renovated historical property with richly-appointed rooms and suites

 —4 restored 1940s fishing shacks located just steps from the beach

 —a 7-suite boutique hotel and event center that radiates southern charm

 Margaritaville | Biloxi

 —a non-gaming resort inspired by the lyrics and lifestyle of singer-songwriter Jimmy Buffett, who was born in neighboring Pascagoula

 Grand Centennial Hotel and Oasis Resort | Gulfport

 —a 48-acre resort complex for family and business travelers

-A listing of RV parks & campgrounds is available at the Coastal Mississippi website.
+A complete listing of RV parks & campgrounds is available at the Coastal Mississippi website.